 Pat yourself on the back.
 You're outside early in the season when the weather is mild and doesn't pose a threat.
 Additionally, you're prepared and eager.

 You can start with the trees, foliage, and other parts of your yard first, such as the garden, deck, and pathway.
 Or you can begin at the top of the house and work your way down, starting with the roofline, then the windows, door frame, and columns.
 Don't forget to add the extra illumination and design around your center focal point.

 You don't want to deal with a tangled mess when Christmas comes to town again.
 Pack the Christmas lights in groups that correspond with your decorating design and label the boxes.
 A year later, we often forget what seemed obvious to remember then.

 Often people find themselves in a hurry to take everything down once the holidays are over.
 Unfortunately, it ends up costing a lot of aggravation and time the following year when it's time to take everything out again.
-We can all relate to the irritable moments that often accompany getting the lights out to decorate.
+We can all relate to the irritable moments that often accompany getting the outdoor holiday lights out to decorate.

 Despite the annual turmoil involved, hanging Christmas lights bring fond memories to mind.
 One of the reasons is because we do it with those we love.

 Ask an older child, friend, parent, or partner to help.
 It's more fun.
 It also creates a smoother operation.
 They can hand you lights, clips, or any tools you need, spot you on the ladder, and hold it securely for you.

 So, it looks like you're ready to proceed.
 You'll have a great time decorating your house and lighting up the neighborhood with good cheer that everyone is sure to appreciate.